GovWizely/webservices/app/assets/endpointme.md

 You have a wealth of opportunities to turn ITA’s trade information into useful and valuable applications for exporters.
 Immediate ideas for using the trade information include:

-* **Country Pages:** Add ITA’s Trade Event, Trade Leads, Market Research, Consolidated Screening List data, and Trade News & Articles to pages for specific countries.
+* **Country Pages:** Add ITA’s Trade Event, Trade Leads, Market Intelligence, Consolidated Screening List data, and Trade News & Articles to pages for specific countries.

 * **Industry Pages:** Create a widget that aggregates event information from other trade organizations with ITA’s Trade Events for businesses in particular industries.
 Add a search tool for finding Tariff information for a particular industry.